emilybrooks/af_graph/af_faq.md

 - Jun.
 2003 - Doubutsu no Mori e+ (Japanese release with the localization changes from Animal Crossing, and new features)
 - Oct.
 2003 - Animal Crossing (Australian release)
 - Sep.
 2004 - Animal Crossing (European release)
 - Jun.
-2006 - Dongwu Senlin (Chinese localization of Doubutsu no Mori)
+2006 - Dongwu Senlin (iQue, Chinese localization of Doubutsu no Mori)

 ## What about the other versions?
 There is a decomp project for Animal Crossing [here](https://github.com/Prakxo/ac-decomp/).